FredHutch/diy-cromwell-server/README.md

 sbatch -o \
     /home/username/cromwell/cromwell-serverlogs/%A.txt \
     /home/username/cromwell/cromServer.sh \
-    /home/username/cromwell/cromwellParams.sh
+    /home/username/cromwell/cromwellParams.sh \
+    2020
 ```

 > Note:  the second line here will save the output of the actual sbatch'd server job to `/home/username/cromwell/cromwell-serverlogs/` with the file name being `jobID`.txt.
 This is not required but is helpful initially for you to troubleshoot if your server goes down and you don't know why.
+The last line here is the port you want to use for the API - change it to whatever you'd like.

 Or from your local R instance using the [fh.wdlR R package](https://github.com/FredHutch/fh.wdlR):